Close Menu

 And I did not create the jinn and mankind except to worship Me.
 (Al-Quran 51:56)

-From the commentary of sheikh Ibn Baaz concerning this verse, he said: Allah informs us in His book that He created human beings and the jinns in order to worship Him.
+From the commentary of Sheikh Ibn Baaz concerning this verse, he said: Allah informs us in His book that He created human beings and the jinns in order to worship Him.
 (He Allah alone).
-This ‘Ibadah (worship) for which Allah has created Jinn and Humanity means to believe in the Oneness of Allah and devote all forms of worship to Him Alone.
+This ‘Ibadah (worship) for which Allah has created Jinn and Humanity means to believe in the Oneness of Allah and devote all forms of worship to Him alone.

 These forms of worship include Salah, Fasting, Zakah, Hajj, Sujud (prostration), Tawaf, slaughtering sacrifices, making vows, fearing, hoping, seeking help and protection and all kinds of Du‘a’ (supplication) as well as the adherence to what is stated in His Glorious book and the Sunnah of His honest Messenger (peace be upon him) concerning the commandments and prohibitions of the Shari‘ah (Islamic law).